AmeNetwork/aser/README.md

 # Aser

-Aser is equipped with standardized AI capability middleware, such as knowledge, memory, tracing, thinking, API interfaces, and social clients.
+Aser is equipped with standardized AI capability middleware, such as knowledge, memory, tracing, CoT, API interfaces, and social clients.
 By dynamically integrating Web3 toolkits, it helps developers quickly build and launch AI agents with native Web3 capabilities.

 ![](./examples/images/architecture.png)